c5huracan/c5huracan.github.io/_posts/2025-03-30-Porting-pathfinder-UI-edition.md

 ## First Steps

 Focusing on the UI layer for the last couple of coding sessions has been an enlightening exercise.
 I was pretty happy with my Streamlit experience and therefore had questions going into this port/replatforming of Pathfinder.
 Learning new libraries wasn't what I had planned to spend time on, and the thought of getting bogged down in pixel-perfect adjustments seemed like a distraction from more substantive work.
 MonsterUI clearly offers fine-grained control, but is that level of control always necessary?
-After all, I already had a working MVP with a UI/UX at least one earlier tester seems to like.
+After all, I already have a working MVP with a UI/UX that at least one earlier tester seems to like.

 But sometimes exploring alternative paths reveals insights about both the destination and the journey itself.